Posts

 Black beans are high in antioxidants, particularly anthocyanins, which can help protect brain cells from oxidative stress and inflammation – a tasty way to support brain health!
 They’re also a good source of

-• Protein, essential for neurotransmitter production, which supports communication between brain cells.
+• Protein: Essential for neurotransmitter production, which supports communication between brain cells.

 Here’s a recipe from Sweet Peas and Saffron